-It shall be unlawful to use or permit the use of any structure or premises hereafter altered, extended or erected, until the Village Building Inspector shall have made an inspection of the premises and shall have approved the same for occupancy in writing.
+It shall be unlawful to use or permit the use of any structure or premises hereafter altered, extended, or erected, until the Village Building Inspector shall have inspected the premises and shall have approved the same for occupancy in writing.
 The Building Inspector shall not issue a certificate of occupancy until it has been ascertained that there has been compliance with all of the requirements of this Ordinance.